How the assassination attempt on Trump unfolded

 (CNN) — Former President Donald Trump’s rally speech in Butler, Pennsylvania, Saturday evening began just as it had at dozens of rallies previously – his attendees chanted “USA!
 USA!” and Trump clapped and pointed to faces in the crowd before taking the lectern.

 About 150 yards to the north of the former president, a gunman was climbing onto the roof of a building outside the rally security perimeter.
-He had an AR-15 with him.
+He had an AR-style weapon with him.
 Six minutes into the former president’s speech, the gunman took aim at Trump and squeezed the trigger.

 What happened next was as miraculous as it was historic.
 The gunman, later identified by the FBI as 20-year-old Thomas Matthew Crooks, fired multiple shots, including one that Trump said skimmed his ear.
 Trump ducked to the ground.
 Five Secret Service agents rushed to the stage and covered the former president, as the pop-pop from another two additional bursts of gunfire rang out across the Butler Farm Show grounds.